-The NEOs, the directors and officers and certain consultants are entitled to participate in the Plan.
-The Plan is designed to encourage share ownership and entrepreneurship on the part of the senior management and other employees.
-The Compensation Committee believes that the Plan aligns the interests of the NEOs and the Board with shareholders by linking a component of executive compensation to the longer term performance of the Common Shares.
+The NEOs, directors, officers, employees and certain consultants are entitled to participate in the 2023 Plan.
+The 2023 Plan is designed to encourage share ownership and entrepreneurship on the part of the senior management and other employees.
+The Compensation Committee believes that the 2023 Plan aligns the interests of the NEOs and the Board with shareholders by linking a component of executive compensation to the longer term performance of the Common Shares.